open-sauced/maintainer-intro-course/building-community.md

 Leadership is not about being in charge.
 It's about taking responsibility and setting an example for others to follow.
 You want to demonstrate positive behavior, be respectful to others, and be willing to listen and learn.
 Doing so will make others follow the same steps as yours.

-## Creating Opportunity for Contributions
+## Creating Opportunities for Contributions

 In an open source environment, people want to make meaningful contributions and be part of the community.
 If you want to see return contributors, you want to create the space and opportunities to encourage them to return and contribute more.
 In this section, we will talk about how to create opportunities for contributions.